This easy tomato tart is the perfect way to use up fresh tomatoes from the garden. Made with store bought puff pastry, it comes together quickly.

-- Slice the tomatoes and let them to drain on a couple of layers of paper towels.
-I used roma tomatoes.
+- Slice the tomatoes and let them drain on a few layers of paper towels.
 Give the tomatoes a nice shower of salt and pepper.

-- Once the pastry was thawed and had sat at room temperature for a while I opened it up and put it onto a parchment.
-Poke the pastry all over with a fork.
+- Poke the pastry all over with a fork.
 Brush with a light layer of beaten egg.

 - Cover the crust with a thin layer of pesto and a sprinkling of freshly grated Parmesan cheese.
-It then went into a 425 degree oven for about 10 minutes until it was lightly browned.
+Bake in 425 F degree oven for about 10 minutes until it was lightly browned.

-- Add a layer of shredded mozzarella cheese and my pretty sliced tomatoes.
+- Add a layer of shredded mozzarella cheese and sliced tomatoes.
 Add another sprinkling of Parmesan on top.

 Other favorite tomato recipes: